Edward John Peake

 He was elected to the South Australian House of Assembly seat of The Burra and Clare in March 1857 and resigned in October 1859 when he was appointed manager of the Traffic Branch of the South Australian Railways.

+Edward John Peake, South Australian M.P., holding two of his prized horses, the Clarendon vineyard in the background, circa 1890.

 He was a member of the Southern Rifle Association (part of South Australia's volunteer militia force) and in 1862 its President He was also Chairman of the Duryea Mining Company.

 He left Clarendon in 1870 and served as Stipendiary Magistrate at Port Adelaide until late 1874, when he was forced by increasing ill health to resign.

 Family

 His mother Mary Peake (c.
 1801 – 21 August 1867) died at Clarendon.